camilord/nz-companies-register/readme.md

 NZ Companies Register API
 =========================

-This package/component is useful when you have a form needs with real and valid NZ company names.
+This helper package/component is useful when you have a form needs with real and valid NZ company names.
+I created this because MBIE don't have a working API yet.
+So this component will use their web search function and scrape the search result data into reusable output, ARRAY.
+Hope this will save your time and effort writing the same thing. :)

 Usage: